-Carers who had completed a diploma, bachelor degree, post-graduate diploma or higher degree were classified as having 13 or more years of education.
+Carers who had completed a diploma, bachelor degree, post-graduate diploma or higher degree were classified as having 13 years or more of education.
 Otherwise educational attainment was classified by highest grade finished at school.
 The following categories have been used in this publication:

 - Did not attend school

 - ♦ 1-9 years education

 - 10 years education

 - ◆ 11-12 years education

-- 13 or more years education.
+- 13 years or more education.